-Yttrium was discovered in the late 18th century, but it is only during the past few decades that it has found widespread use — in chemistry, physics, computer technology, energy, medicine and other fields.
-Yttrium is a rare earth element that is soft, silver-metallic, and lustrous.
-A rare earth is indispensable in the manufacturing of cell phones and other technology.
-Yttrium is a pure element that is relatively stable in air and very unstable when separated.
-The highest purity of distillation Yttrium is 99.99%.
-If it is in contact with water, it reacts to form hydroxide.
+This material was discovered in the late 18th century, but it is only during the past few decades that it has found widespread use — in chemistry, physics, computer technology, energy, medicine and other fields.
+It is a rare earth element that is soft, silver-metallic, and lustrous.
+Rare earth elements are indispensable in the manufacturing of cell phones and other technology.
+Yttrium is a pure element that is relatively stable in air, due to the formation of a protective film that forms on its surface.
+However, it is very unstable in the absence of that film.
+The highest purity of distillation this material is 99.99 percent.
+If it is in contact with water, it reacts to form Yttrium Hydroxide plus hydrogen gas.

-The metal itself was first isolated in 1828 by Friedrich Wöhler and was made by reacting Yttrium Chloride with Potassium.
+The metal itself was first isolated in 1828 by Friedrich Wöhler, who accomplished this by reacting Yttrium Chloride with Potassium.
 However, Yttrium was still hiding other elements.
 In 1843, Carl Mosander investigated Yttrium Oxide more thoroughly and found that it consisted of three oxides: Yttrium Oxide, which was white; Terbium Oxide, which was yellow; and Erbium Oxide, which was rose-coloured.
 A fourth oxide, Ytterbium Oxide, was identified in 1878.

-Yttrium metal is widely applied in making specialty alloys.
+This metal is widely used in making specialty alloys.
 It increases the strength of alloys of metals such as Chromium, Aluminium, and Magnesium.
 Before the era of flat-screen televisions, TV sets contained large cathode ray tubes, which were large glass tubes that projected images on the screen.
-Yttrium oxide, combined with the element europium, provided the red colour on millions of colour-television sets.
+Yttrium Oxide, combined with the element Europium, provided the red colour on millions of colour television sets.

 As a metal, it is used on the electrodes of some high-performance spark plugs.
-Yttrium is also used in the manufacturing of gas mantles for propane lanterns as a replacement for Thorium.
-The addition of Yttrium to alloys generally improves workability, adds resistance to high-temperature recrystallization, and significantly enhances high-temperature oxidation resistance.
+It is also used in the manufacturing of gas mantles for propane lanterns as a replacement for Thorium.
+The addition of this material to alloys generally improves workability, adds resistance to high-temperature recrystallization, and significantly enhances high-temperature oxidation resistance.
 Yttrium also finds use in fuel cells for powering cars and buses, computers and digital phones and, potentially, buildings.

-Yttrium is widely used to produce phosphors that are used in cell phones and larger display screens as well as general lighting.
-Yttrium-based superconductivity research continues around the world.
-And breakthroughs are being made in levitation trains and magnetic resonance imaging (MRI) scans in health care.
+It is widely used to produce phosphors that are used in cell phones and larger display screens as well as general lighting.
+Yttrium-based superconductivity research continues around the world, and breakthroughs are also being made in levitation trains and magnetic resonance imaging (MRI) scans in health care.

 Art and Design

-Current research is working with paint and plastics companies to develop more uses of YinMn blue, a pigment that results in the combination of Yttrium with Indium and Manganese.
-The potential uses are due in large part to Yttrium’s unique properties.
-It’s a lighter-weight element, so it is posible to have more volume without adding weigh.
+Currently researchers are working with paint and plastics companies to develop more uses of YInMn blue, a pigment that results from combining Yttrium with Indium and Manganese.
+The potential uses are due in large part to its unique properties.
+It’s a lighter-weight element, so it is possible to have more volume without adding weight.

 Though Yttrium was discovered in Scandinavia, it is far more plentiful in other countries.
 China, Russia, India, Malaysia and Australia are the leading producers of Yttrium.
 In April 2018, scientists discovered what they think is a massive deposit of rare earth metals, including Yttrium, on a small Japanese island called Minamitori Island.